defi-wonderland/xkeeper-core/docs/src/content/relays/open_relay.md

 - `GAS_MULTIPLIER`: 12,000
 - `BASE`: 10,000

-These gas metrics play a vital role in optimizing gas costs during task execution.
+These gas metrics play a vital role in paying the caller for the work performed.